Skip to main content

 The University of Houston (UH) was recently selected by NASA to establish an aerospace engineering research center.
 The facility, dubbed NASA MIRO Inflatable Deployable Environments and Adaptive Space Systems (IDEAS2) Center, will provide students with opportunities to engage in cutting-edge aerospace research and hands-on learning.
 This initiative will pave pathways to careers in the industry while bolstering NASA’s human space exploration efforts on the Moon and Mars.

 UH also offers a robust Aerospace Engineering program, focusing on areas such as aerodynamics and heat transfer, structural mechanics and materials and controls and dynamics.
-Additionally, the University of Houston – Clear Lake, Rice University, Lone Star College, and Houston Community College provide various certifications and degree programs essential for the aerospace industry.
+Additionally, the University of Houston – Clear Lake, Lone Star College, Houston Community College and Rice University provide various certifications and degree programs essential for the aerospace industry.
 These include specialties in welding technology, computer and information sciences, mechanical engineering, materials science and more.

 Texas A&M University recently signed a lease at Exploration Park, a 240-acre development at the Johnson Space Center, to establish its $200 million Space Institute.
 Funded by the Texas Space Commission, which was created by the state legislature last year to bolster Texas’ leadership in aerospace activity, the institute will train and equip students for careers in aerospace.
 Additionally, it will support mission training, aeronautics research, advanced robotics, and work on lunar and Martian exploration.